sachiniert/SBIProject/README.md

 # SBIproject
-this is SBI project
+this is SBI project <b>
-It is based on automaton
+It is based on Automation